MESGJanie/documentation/workflow/create/deploy.md

 mesg-cli workflow deploy ./PATH_TO_WORKFLOW_FILE
 ```

-If your workflow is valid, it will be deployed through the {{ book.network }} and will be ready to be executed.
+If your workflow is valid, it will be deployed through the Network and will be ready to be executed.

 Congratulation!
-You have deployed your first MESG workflow that connect technologies through the {{ book.network }}.
+You have deployed your first MESG workflow that connect technologies through the Network.